nickknyc/seniorproject_sp20_katsivelos/website.md

 *Post URL weekly in the main Senior Project Slack Channel.*

 You should have a **dedicated**, senior project website to document your **daily** and/or **weekly** process and progress of your senior project.
 Students are expected to share their process and progress with others using their "process" website.
 * Ideally under your own domain name with a folder named after your project.
-See Spencer's link below under Example Process Websites.
+See Spencer's link below under "Example Process Websites".
     * I recommend [Dreamhost](http://dreamhost.com) or [Siteground](http://siteground.com) for purchasing a domain and web hosting.
 * Second best is hosting on http://wp.nyu.edu

 #### What your senior project process website should contain?
-* Daily/Weekly Senior Process & Progress (AKA what have you done today or this week?)
+* Daily/Weekly senior project process & progress (AKA what have you done today or this week?)
 * at least, 1 post per week DUE by or before noon on Mondays.
 If it is not posted by noon, you will not receive credit for this week.
-* If you do not do anything for the week, write **I did not work on my senior project this week.**
+* If you do not do anything for the week, write **I did not work on my senior project this week.** You will still get credit as opposed to not posting anything at all.
 * The majority of the posts should be your own writing (well-composed and proofread for impeccable spelling and grammar).
 * Make sure to use tags so that you can group certain kinds of info.
-  * Milestones / Tasks that have been completed (transcribed from your personal kanban)
+  * Milestones / tasks that have been completed (either transcribed or linked from your personal kanban or a screenshot or photo).
   * Include who or what was involved.
   * Include project progress and prototyping documentation: images, illustrations, audio, video, code, snippets of research, ANNOTATED links, etc. relevant to your thesis.
-  * Accountability partner meeting notes
+  * Accountability partner meeting notes.
-  * Summaries of interviews and meetings about your project
+  * Summaries of interviews and meetings about your project.
-  * pdfs of any presentations (annotated)
+  * pdfs of any presentations (annotated).
-  * Notes taken about your project, prototypes, and presentations by you or your accountability partner
+  * Notes taken about your project, prototypes, and presentations by you or your accountability partner.
   * Notes on problems, challenges or questions that have arisen in your project development.
 Discuss what is and what is not working.